 In 2013, The Field Museum worked with Smart Energy Design Assistance Center (SEDAC), an applied research program at the University of Illinois at Urbana-Champaign supported by the Illinois Department of Commerce and Economic Opportunity (DCEO) Illinois Energy Now program, to conduct an energy audit and identify opportunities for energy efficiency savings and reducing the building's energy footprint.
-To learn more, see a SEDAC case study document describing the project, with additional technical information available in this supplement.
+To learn more, see a SEDAC case study describing the project, with additional technical information available in this document.

 The Museum utilizes a chiller/thermal storage system, which keeps the building's climate cool in the warmer months and ensures proper humidity for the collections year round.
 The system works by producing ice during evening hours when citywide demand for energy is lower.
 The ice is placed in thermal storage containers, and water flow introduced.
 Air is blown around the containers and then circulated through the building during the day.
 This reduces the Museum’s impact on the region’s grid system and prevents brownouts, as air conditioning usage is highest during mid-day.

 The Museum has a 99.4 Kilowatt photovoltaic solar array on its roof.
 An average residential solar array is between 2 and 4 Kilowatts, so the Museum’s is pretty substantial.
 In fact, when it was installed in 2002, it was the largest solar array in Illinois.
 You can see The Field Museum's solar array producing electricity in real-time.
 For more information, there is an article in “Energy Seeds,” a blog maintained by the Illinois Clean Energy Foundation.

 Interested in learning more or getting involved with the push for clean, renewable energy?
 Please visit the websites of local advocacy organizations: